-This report summarises the improvements, which have been identified during the preparation of the 2024 inventory submission for the waste sector.
+This report summarises the improvements, which have been identified during the preparation of the 2025 inventory submission for the waste sector.

 In the following table, issues raised during the review process and related to the waste sector are reported; responses to each subject are also included.
+Table 1 describes the responses to the recommendations under the UNFCCC review process; reported recommendations are those included in the last review report for Italy by UNFCCC in 2023.